Hyperbole

 Angela & Uncle Jerry identify 'everything' as a cliché and implicitly hyperbolic, Uncle Jerry says 'he was everything.
 Everything.
 Well, let's slaughter the remainder of your family' to illustrate the absurdity of the claim taken literally.
 He calls it 'such a cliche' and notes that people say it but 'it's a cliche.'

-The hyperbolic 'everything' reflects the idealized, uncritical vision of love that characterizes the song, the kind of totalizing romantic claim that Uncle Jerry identifies as something Taylor would not make in her more mature work.
+The hyperbolic 'everything' reflects the idealised, uncritical vision of love that characterizes the song, the kind of totalizing romantic claim that Uncle Jerry identifies as something Taylor would not make in her more mature work.